Table of Contents

 5. Net Promoter Score

-Our next example is a customer service KPI tracking the net promoter score.
+Moving on with our list of gauge examples we have a customer service KPI tracking the net promoter score.
 This metric is a great indicator for a customer service report since it aims to evaluate customer loyalty and satisfaction.
 In this case, the chart displays the results to a simple question: to grade, from 0 to 10, how likely they would recommend the brand.
 The results are displayed in a speedometer shape where the needle points to the current NPS score.
 Paired with this, the color green represents the target range from 40-100 which means a positive net promoter score, yellow represents a medium score, and red represents a really negative NPS lower than -20.